 Amy Bonnaffons, GA

-Amy is a New York City native who recently relocated to Athens, GA, in order to pursue a PhD in English and Creative Writing at the University of Georgia.
-Her first love is writing – she has published short stories and essays and is currently completing her first novel – but she’s also an occasional musician, specializing in vocal music from Eastern Europe.
-She loves to ride her bike, do yoga, travel and study languages and has spent long periods of time in Japan, Brazil, Thailand and Burma.
-She currently edits an online magazine, 7×7.la, which publishes collaborations between writers and visual artists.
+I am a New York City native who recently relocated to Athens, GA, in order to pursue a PhD in English and Creative Writing at the University of Georgia.
+My first love is writing – I have published short stories and essays, and am currently completing my first novel – but I’m also an occasional musician, specializing in vocal music from Eastern Europe.
+I also love to ride my bike, do yoga, travel and study languages, and have spent long periods of time in Japan, Brazil, Thailand and Burma.
+I edit an online magazine, 7×7.la, that publishes collaborations between writers and visual artists.

 My first serious relationship ended a week before I started my summer job at the zoo.
 Every morning as I drove my parents’ Toyota to work, I’d put on a Dar Williams CD and cry.
 I felt as tragic as it was possible to feel while wearing an oversize blue T-shirt with gorillas printed on the front.

 As an educator at the zoo’s day camp for precocious animal-lovers age 6 to 12, I spent most of my time mediating disputes over popular crayon colors, assuring anxious parents about peanut allergies, and asking my campers, “Is it an emergency?” in a voice that carried the proper ring of adult authority.

 The job also brought me – a bookish, city kid – closer than ever before to nature.
 Much of nature, I learned, was disgusting.
 I had to learn to do demonstrations with pythons, a tarantula and a Madagascan hissing cockroach the size of my palm.
 As I held each alien-textured animal in my bare hands, proffering it for the children to touch (“Gently, please, gently!”), I masked my unease.
 All creatures, adorable or nasty, deserved our interest, did they not?
 Couldn’t they all inspire wonder?